joanna2028/INTERPLANETARY-ID-SYSTEM/README.md

 Ethereum (Metamask)

-Bitcoin + Internet Bank (Nostr)
+Bitcoin + (Nostr)  =  BITCOIN BANK ( aka INTERNET BANK )

-We need to institutionalize digital IDs. for people, nations and companies to interact on the INTERNET. (global digital jurisdiction)
+We need to institutionalize digital IDs. for people, nations and companies to interact on the INTERNET. (global digital jurisdiction.
+LEGAL.

-# PLANET EARTH DIGITAL IDENTITY
+# PLANET EARTH DIGITAL IDENTITY.
+LEGAL

 FIRST,